nandhukpvr/Secret-Notepad/README.md

 - Member 3: Sneha V - CUCEK

 ### Project Description
 This project is a "Secret Notepad" application built with Python's Tkinter library.
 It provides a secure notepad interface where users can type and save secret messages.
-The application features disappearing text, automatic character counting and a random text-based "encryption" that saves each secret message with unique paths.
+The application features disappearing text and automatic character counting that saves the secret message with password protection to a local path but with a surprise.

 ### The Problem (that doesn't exist)
 Ever felt the overwhelming need to save secrets in a way that even you might not remember?
 Tired of traditional notepads that store secrets far too accessibly?
-Welcome to the realm of our "Secret Notepad," designed to store secrets in files you’ll likely never locate again!
+Welcome to the realm of our "Secret Notepad," designed to store secrets in files you’ll likely never locate again! and even if you do, its of no use!

 ### The Solution (that nobody asked for)
-Introducing a notepad that saves your secrets, and a self-erasing feature!
-This app not only hides your message but makes finding it feel like a treasure hunt.
+Introducing a notepad with a self-erasing feature that hides your message!
+This app not only saves your secret file but makes finding it feel like a treasure hunt.
 Forget traditional security – this is the finest way to manage your secret messages.
+Even after locating the file location, you have to unlock it with a password.
+After that the message diplayed in the saved file will make it clear to you, how perfect our safety features are !

 ## Technical Details
 ### Technologies/Components Used